keigo56/larabuild-docs/src/laravel/README.md

 php artisan key:generate
 ```

-Open Workbench and create schema.
+Open MySQL Workbench or PhpMyAdmin and create a new database.
 Update the database related credentials on the <code>.env</code> file.
 ``` dotenv
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1